You are here

 The liturgy we use is full of rich symbolism.
 The Gospel reading speaks of love and service, which are vividly expressed in the washing of the feet of twelve people, remembering Jesus’ washing the feet of the twelve disciples.

 This is also the night we remember Jesus’ Last Supper with his disciples, when he instituted the Holy Eucharist.
 This is why the service is held in the evening (the service at Terrigal will be at 7pm).
 At the conclusion, the Altar and Sanctuary are stripped of their ornaments as a sign of the desolation of the cross.
 The Blessed Sacrament (the consecrated bread and wine left from communion) is carried to the Founders’ Chapel and placed on the altar – the ‘Altar of Repose’ - and stays there all night.
-A Vigil of Prayer is kept before the Blessed Sacrament until 10pm as a way of sharing with Jesus who prayed in the Garden of Gethsemane before his arrest.
+A Vigil of Prayer is kept before the Blessed Sacrament as a way of sharing with Jesus who prayed in the Garden of Gethsemane before his arrest.
 You may stay for as long or as short a time as you wish.
 The sacrament is then used for communion on Good Friday.

 GOOD FRIDAY